'Reopening' stocks give S&P 500, Dow strong footing, tech names lag

 “We’ve seen a slight change in the pace of value stocks outperforming growth stocks year-to-date,” said Rod von Lipsey, managing director at UBS Private Wealth Management.

-The Nasdaq index fell as megacap technology stocks, including Amazon.com Inc (AMZN.O), Alphabet Inc (GOOGL.O), Facebook Inc (FB.O) and Microsoft Corp (MSFT.O), traded lower despite largely upbeat results.
+The Nasdaq index fell as megacap technology stocks, including Amazon.com Inc, Alphabet Inc, Facebook Inc and Microsoft Corp, traded lower despite largely upbeat results.

 The stocks have struggled to maintain the upward trajectory coming into reporting season.
-Chipmakers also fell, with the Philadelphia SE Semiconductor index (.SOX)down by 1.2%.
+Chipmakers also fell, with the Philadelphia SE Semiconductor index down by 1.2%.

 “This is now the fourth straight quarter of earnings just absolutely crushing estimates,” said Ross Mayfield, investment strategy analyst at Baird.
 “I think there just continues to be an underestimation of how strong this rally and how strong the economy is rebounding.”